 Our typical approach to ensure real-time synchronization currently implemented in the system is to keep only one copy of each proxy object in a global AssetManager residing only at one machine and allow all other machines to access proxies remotely.
 This ensures that all the machines see the same state of the proxy objects.
 Asynchronous collaboration is supported in the following way.
 A new instance of AssetManager is created at each of the machines.
 The proxies for these machines are created by cloning corresponding objects from the original AssetManager.
-This is illustrated in Figures 5a and 5b.
-Originally machine A's AssetManager was used by both machine A and remotely by machine B. Asynchronous collaboration is supported by creating an additional AssetManager residing on machine B. Machine B starts listening only to updating events generated locally.
-Machine B, however, still can access proxies residing in A's AssetManager and vice versa.
+This is illustrated in Figures 3 (right) a) and b).
+Originally machine As AssetManager was used by both machine A and remotely by machine B. Asynchronous collaboration is supported by creating an additional AssetManager residing on machine B. Machine B starts listening only to updating events generated locally.
+Machine B, however, still can access proxies residing in As AssetManager and vice versa.
 Switching back to synchronized collaboration is done by substituting the local AssetManager by the original remote one from machine A. This example is a special case of a general m-n relationship with m AssetManagers and n machines that use them.
-In this general case AssetManagers may be organized in a hierarchy, such as in Figure 5d.
+In this general case AssetManagers may be organized in a hierarchy, such as in Figure 3(right) d).
 In the figure AssetManagers at the bottom are synchronized through the topmost AssetManager.

 The sets of proxy objects when there are multiple AssetManagers may be either disjoint or overlapping.
 Disjoint AssetManagers can keep different types of proxies, for example a separate one may be designated to manage volume proxies, while another is used for materials and shaders.
-Case when the AssetManagers contain copies of the same objects is shown in Figures 5a and 5b.
+Case when the AssetManagers contain copies of the same objects is shown in Figures 3 (right) a) and b).